Cloud deployment (AWS, Azure, GCP virtual machines)

 This section provides a detailed guide for manually installing a Nomad cluster on AWS, Azure, and GCP instances.
 This approach is suitable for organizations that require fine-grained control over their Nomad deployment or have specific compliance requirements that necessitate manual installation.
-Before proceeding, ensure you have read and have a solid understanding of Nomad Architecture(opens in new tab) and Deployment requirements(opens in new tab).
+Before proceeding, ensure you have read and have a solid understanding of Nomad architecture(opens in new tab) and Nomad deployment requirements(opens in new tab).

 As referenced in the Nomad architecture section(opens in new tab) each Nomad node in a cluster resides on a separate VM, with shared or dedicated tenancy both being acceptable.
-A single Nomad cluster is deployed within a single region, with nodes distributed across all available Availability Zones (AZs).
-This design leverages Nomad’s redundancy zone feature and deploys a minimum of 3 voting server nodes and 3 non-voting server nodes across 3 AZs.
+A single Nomad cluster deploys within a single region, with nodes distributed across all available availability zones (AZs).
+This design uses Nomad's redundancy zone feature and deploys a minimum of 3 voting server nodes and 3 non-voting server nodes across 3 AZs.

-For illustrative purposes, we’ll use the following naming convention and IP addressing scheme for our Nomad servers:
+For illustrative purposes, we use the following naming convention and IP addressing scheme for our Nomad servers:

-Note: These names and IP addresses are examples only.
+Note: These names and IP addresses are examples.
 Adjust them according to your specific environment and naming conventions.

 Certificates

-Create a standard X.509 certificate that will be installed on the Nomad servers.
-Follow your organization’s process for creating a new certificate that matches the DNS record you intend to use for accessing Nomad.
-This guide will be assuming the conventions and using self signed certificates from the Nomad Architecture(opens in new tab) and Enable TLS tutorial(opens in new tab).
+Create a standard X.509 certificate for installation on the Nomad servers.
+Follow your organization's process for creating a new certificate that matches the DNS record you intend to use for accessing Nomad.
+This guide assumes the conventions and uses self-signed certificates from the Nomad architecture(opens in new tab) and enable TLS tutorial(opens in new tab).

 - CA Public certificate (

-These certificates will be distributed to the server nodes in a later section and used to secure communications between Nomad clients, servers, and the API.
+Distribute these certificates to the server nodes in a later section and used to secure communications between Nomad clients, servers, and the API.

 Note